Farmers ‘frustrated and worried’: UK’s food security under threat amid government attitude debate

 “As the Prime Minister made clear at the summit, we are committed to maintaining food production at current levels.
 Supporting our farmers and food producers remains at the heart of our plans to grow the economy.”

 The government says that the UK has a high degree of food security and a highly resilient supply chain.
-Defra added that in the Agriculture Act 2020, the government made a commitment to produce an assessment of our food security at least once every three years – with the most recent one being published in December 2021.
+Defra added that in the Agriculture Act 2020, the government committed to produce an assessment of our food security at least once every three years – with the most recent one being published in December 2021.

 At that point, a clearer picture of food security will be available and it is hoped that this will allow for appropriate policy measures to be implemented to ensure that food security remains at a high level across the UK.
 Until then, farmers are hoping that their concerns about government policy will be heard and acted upon.
 Otherwise, British food security will remain at risk.